Morgan Stanley slashes price target on International Business Machines Corporation [IBM] – find out why.

-International Business Machines Corporation [NYSE: IBM] price plunged by -1.37 percent to reach at -$1.95.
+International Business Machines Corporation [NYSE: IBM] gained 0.45% or 0.61 points to close at $135.72 with a heavy trading volume of 4600720 shares.
 The company report on June 6, 2022 that IBM Tackles Growing Attack Surface Risks with Plans to Acquire Randori.

 3 Tiny Stocks Primed to Explode